 - Many counties have earlier county maps, with varying scales and accuracy.
 Ask at your local library or record office.
 In Hampshire, there is a published reproduction book or portfolio grandly names "250 years of maps making in Hampshire 1575-1826".
 Otherwise look for county maps by Greenwood c.
-1820, or Speed around 1617; but there are many others. - Maps were often drawn for specific purposes.
+1820, or Speed around 1617; but there are many others.
+Please note, though, that county maps may be of limited value in terms of finding out about the history of a house.
+They may help, though, in telling you about the area may have changed or developed. - Maps were often drawn for specific purposes.
 So, if your house was on an historic estate like the Fleming estate in Southampton, ask at your library or record office if they have maps for these areas. - Planning applications for new build or alterations to houses.
 This starts for sanitation around 1872 (with the urban sanitary authority for which this is major health concern, or the rural sanitary authority created in 1872) and for planning more as we know it in 1895.
 The survival of the documentation is patchy so do ask at the local record office.